 - Meet a GPA requirement of minimum 3

 - Be engaged in study activities pertaining to metabolism, insulin, haemoglobin, obesity, big data or digitalisation

 - Study at third year Bachelor's level or Master’s level while at UCPH in one of the following programmes:

 Biochemistry, Bioinformatics, Biology, Biology-Biotechnology, Computer Science, Food Innovation and Health, Global Health, Health Informatics, Chemistry, Human Biology, Human Physiology, Human Nutrition, Immunology and Inflammation, Medicinal Chemistry, Medicine and Technology, Medicine, Molecular Biomedicine, Nanoscience, Pharmacy, Pharmaceutical Sciences and Public Health.
 Students coming out of other fields of study can apply with projects pertaining to metabolism, insulin, haemoglobin, obesity, big data or digitalisation.

 - October 25th for studying at UCPH in the following semester.

-- April 1st for studying at UCPH in the follwoing semester or for summer schools (not available at the moment).
+- 15th of May for studying at UCPH in the follwoing semester or for summer schools.